Be Biopharma

 Series A in 2021

-IMIDomics is a company focused on addressing Immune-Mediated Inflammatory Diseases (IMIDs) through innovative approaches in biomarker discovery and treatment monitoring.
-By leveraging the world's largest IMID biobank, along with extensive clinical expertise and advanced genomic analysis, IMIDomics aims to enhance patient care.
-The company has developed an analytical software platform that extracts valuable insights from vast amounts of molecular and clinical data, making it accessible for healthcare professionals without requiring specialized bioinformatics knowledge.
-This facilitates optimized treatment strategies for IMID patients.
-Headquartered at Vall d'Hebron Hospital in Barcelona, Spain, and with a presence at the HudsonAlpha Institute in Huntsville, Alabama, IMIDomics is positioned at the forefront of research and application in the field of immune-mediated diseases.
+IMIDomics is a specialized company focused on addressing Immune-Mediated Inflammatory Diseases (IMIDs).
+It operates by leveraging the world's largest biobank dedicated to IMIDs, alongside its extensive clinical expertise and advanced genomic analysis capabilities.
+The company develops an analytical platform that provides healthcare professionals with accessible insights from vast amounts of molecular and clinical data, facilitating optimized treatment strategies for patients with IMIDs.
+With locations at Vall d'Hebron Hospital in Barcelona, Spain, and the HudsonAlpha Institute in Huntsville, Alabama, IMIDomics aims to advance the understanding and management of these complex diseases through innovative biomarker discovery and application.

 Allyx Therapeutics